Modern History Playlist

 Fun Facts

-Rajagopalachari was the only Congress leader to publicly advocate a compromise on partition at that time.
+Rajagopalachari was nicknamed 'C.R.'; he was the only Congress leader to publicly advocate a compromise on partition at that time.

-The Gandhi–Jinnah talks of 1944, based on this formula, ended in failure but highlighted growing communal divide.
+The Gandhi–Jinnah talks of 1944 officially ended without agreement, highlighting the growing communal divide.

 Mains Key Points